hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - provide data confidentiality (encryption) and authentication (data integrity, data origin authentication, and replay protection)
     - used with confidentiality only, authentication only, or both confidentiality and authentication
     - reliable authenticaton protocol and supporting <span style="color: #bb6600;">ACK and sequence</span>
-    - cryptographic process provides <span style="color: #bb6600;">origin confidentiality, integrity, and origin authentication for pac</span>
+    - cryptographic process provides <span style="color: #bb6600;">origin confidentiality, integrity, and origin authentication for packet</span>
+    - protocol to config IPsec VPN and as an authentication protocol that is reliable and supports ACK and sequence: <span style="color: #bb6600;">ESP</span>
   - stateful failover
     - enable a router to continue processing and forwarding IPsec packets after outage occurs
     - two <span style="color: #bb6600;">identical routers</span>: same type of device; the same CPU and memory; either no encryption accelerator or identical encryption accelerators